idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 - Support for global hotkeys.
 You can spawn the program window at any point, or directly translate a word from the clipboard.
 - Tabbed browsing in a modern Qt 4 interface.

-With a bit of Google search, you can find different (mostly monolingual) Babylon, Stardict, Dictd and Lingvo [dictionaries to use in GoldenDict](http://goldendict.org/dictionaries.php) in some languages.
+With a bit of Google search, you can find different (monolingual and sometimes bilingual) Babylon, Stardict, Dictd and Lingvo [dictionaries to use in GoldenDict](http://goldendict.org/dictionaries.php) in some languages.

+As described above, GoldenDict can be used to query online dictionaries and bilingual concordancers (such as Linguee), replacing IntelliWeb Search on Linux.

 Other Dictionary applications exist on GNU/Linux, but they are nowhere near GoldenDict in functionality.